 The parts of speech work together to form sentences.
-The Sentence, in its simplest form, consists of two parts: subject and verb.
+The sentence, in its simplest form, consists of two parts: subject and verb.
 It can be said that correct combination of the subject and the verb makes a sentence.

 For example, all of the following are complete sentences:

-In these sentences, there is not much to analysis.
-However, GMAT deals with much complicated sentences.
 There are certain elements added which makes the sentence much harder to find subject and verb.
 These elements typically take the form of:

 Prepositional Phrases: Prepositions are words that indicate the position or relationship between nouns, verbs and adjectives.